 Jena Finch, Youth Master Plan Coordinator

-Jena Finch is the Youth Master Plan Coordinator (Project Lead on Communities that Care) at Lake County Build a Generation.
+Jena Finch is a Youth Master Plan Coordinator (Project Lead on Communities that Care and Youth Leadership) at Lake County Build a Generation.
 Through this position, Jena implements the Communities That Care model in order to reduce youth substance, overall substance abuse and improve mental health in Lake County.

 Jena earned a B.A. in Special Education from The University of Mount Union.
 She has served in Lake County as an AmeriCorps VISTA through the Lake County School District.
 Jena worked with Project Dream after-school programming to make a more sustainable and enjoyable outlet for students.
 She is originally from Youngstown, Ohio but is enjoying the fresh mountain air.
 Jena is a strong advocate for youth in Lake County and spends her free time volunteering, kayaking and experiencing new things.
 To contact Jena, email firstname.lastname@example.org or call 719-486-4114.

 Nichole Glaser is a Health Equity Coordinator, Lead on Housing and Food Access at Lake County Build a Generation.
 Her work as a facilitator allows her to support coalitions of Lake County community members to find ways to make sure all locals can access affordable homes and nutritious food.